 Defines port index of the robot output signal map that is automatically connected to "GraspSignal" signal of the pedestal, when robot is connected on the pedestal.
-This signal index is used in recorded robot routines for grasping and releasing the signal.
+This signal index is used in the recorded or manually taught robot routines (on Program tab) for grasping and releasing the product.
 See the Transport Link properties -section in this document to learn more about recorded routines.

 Recorded routines will not use the default grasp and release actions in the robot for picking and placing.
 Instead, the signal is connected to a specific logic in the pedestal.
 This value can be only edited when pedestal is not connected to anything.
+In most cases this value doesn't need to be edited.